Law Firm in India

 1. Listing Requirements

-The requirements for entities to be listed on the SME Exchange are mentioned below:
+Let’s understand the requirements that entities require to get listed on the SME Exchange as below:

-• They must have a post-issue face value capital between INR 1 to 25 crores depending on the amount to be raised.
+• They should have a capital between 1cr to 25cr depending on the amount sought.

 • The company must have a website.